 First off, there are quite a few excellent resources for grammar advice and rule refreshers.
 I personally like Purdue’s Online Writing Lab, which I mentioned in my original post.
 For a fresher, more personal look at grammar, check out Grammar Girl’s Quick and Dirty Tips.
 Her daily newsletter drops a quick grammar fix to your inbox every day.
 Her books adorn our shelves in the office and I was lucky enough to meet her at a signing.

-General tips and strategies for good style, tone and phrasing can be found with the classic “Elements of Style” by Strunk & White.
+General tips and strategies for good style, tone, and phrasing can be found in the classic “Elements of Style” by Strunk & White.
 Most of the book can be found online, but picking up a paper copy may help some of you.